Sally Ozonoff, Ph.D.

 2825 50th St., Sacramento, CA 95817

 - Dr. Ozonoff's curriculum vitae (PDF)

 - Dr. Ozonoff's publications and academic activities from July 2012 though June 2013

 Dr. Ozonoff's research at the MIND Institute focuses on very young children with autism.
 She is studying the onset of autism in a prospective investigation that follows high-risk infants from birth through age 3.
-She is also studying risk factors, both biological and behavioral, for autistic regression.
-Other funded projects include a twin study of autism, an efficacy study of an attention training program for autism, and a study of pragmatic language problems in autism.
-Dr. Ozonoff’s clinical interests are in the diagnosis, assessment, and treatment of people with autism spectrum disorders, with specializations in infant and adult diagnosis and Asperger syndrome diagnosis and treatment.
-Dr. Ozonoff has co-authored more than 50 publications, written two books, and contributed many book chapters to her field.
-She also serves on an NIH study section and the editorial boards of the Journal of Autism and Developmental Disorders, Journal of Child Psychology and Psychiatry, and Development and Psychopathology.
+She is also developing an innovative autism screening instrument that uses video examples rather than written descriptions of behavior.
+Other funded projects examine signs of attention deficit hyperactivity disorder (ADHD) in infancy and genomic influences on development in children at risk for autism spectrum disorder (ASD).
+Dr. Ozonoff’s clinical interests are in the diagnosis and assessment of people ASD, with specializations in infant and adult diagnosis.
+Dr. Ozonoff has co-authored more than 100 publications, written four books, and contributed many book chapters to her field.
+She is the former Chair of the Autism Speaks Baby Siblings Research Consortium.
+She has been a member of an NIH study section and currently serves on the NIH’s College of CSR Reviewers.
+She is a Joint Editor for the Journal of Child Psychology and Psychiatry and on the editorial boards of the Journal of Autism and Developmental Disorders and Autism Research.

 B.A., Psychology, Cornell University, 1983

 M.A., Clinical Psychology, University of Denver, 1987